therabidbanana/GitGrove/README.md

 To build, Nanoc is called from a shell chdir'd into a special site_preview folder.

 Currently builds block the ui until the build is completed, so for big sites you may have issues.

+As the `nanoc compile` command is executed from a subshell, the gems installed with the rails application will take priority over the Gemfile included with any nanoc site.
+If you have multiple gemsets, add any necessary gems to build your Nanoc sites to the GitGrove Gemfile.